wencyang/network_research/README.md

 # About the repo
 1. Python code about P609 computational physics at Indiana University.
 The topic is cellular automata spring-block model of earthquakes

-2. stochastic_block_model.py is an implementation of Newman's stochastic block model with some .gml files to test.
+2. stochastic_block_model.py is an implementation of Newman's stochastic block model with some .gml files to test. networkx is used.

-3. newmangreedy.py is an implementation of Newman's fast greedy algorithm, which can also be tested by .gml files.
+3. newmangreedy.py is an implementation of Newman's fast greedy algorithm, which can also be tested by .gml files. networkx is used.

 4. stochastic block model test.pdf is a experiment result for stochastic block model.